-If you have ever used inline skates (or “rollerblades” as they are often called) for fitness or fun, and you want to take it to the next level, read on.
-Here, we review the 7 best inline speed skates for racing and more serious recreational skating.
+If you have ever used inline skates, or “rollerblades” as they are often called, for fitness or fun, and you want to take it to the next level, read on.
+Here, we review the 7 best inline speed skates for racing and more serious recreational inline skating.

 Then, in our buyer’s guide section, How To Choose The Best Inline Speed Skates For You, we feature some inline speed skates with a more supportive boot suitable for beginners and those switching to speed-class inline skates for the first time.